Blue Cross Arena: Notable events

 The first event at the facility was a public trade show held in the exhibition hall and featured such famous Rochester-based companies as Eastman Kodak, Haloid (now Xerox), Bausch & Lomb, General Railway Signal and Rochester Products.

 It hosted the 1956 NBA All-Star Game, the two-month finals of the American Bowling Congress tournament in both 1956 and 1966.

+Judy Garland performed a one-night stand concert at the War Memorial on her comeback tour, the night of October 17, 1961.

 A semifinal game and the final game of the ECAC Upstate-Southern Region tournament, an NCAA Division I men's college basketball tournament organized by the Eastern College Athletic Conference (ECAC), took place at the War Memorial in 1978; the tournament champion received an automatic bid to the 1978 NCAA Men's Division I Basketball Tournament.

 World Wrestling Entertainment has run many shows at the arena, most notably several television tapings 1997's In Your House 14: Revenge of the 'Taker Pay Per View event.
 In 1990 at a television taping, Mr. Perfect won the Intercontinental title from The Texas Tornado and in 1994, Diesel (Kevin Nash) beat Razor Ramon for the Intercontinental title.

 On July 28, 2007, the CIFL Championship Game was held in the arena.
 It was the first arena football game played in the venue since the Rochester Brigade folded in 2003.

 Local high school basketball games are played here, most notably the New York State Public High School Section V (5) Championships at the end of each season.
 Additionally, the arena is the home of high school cheerleading championships each year.
 The arena also hosts college basketball, and Section V hockey and wrestling.